 Student Admissions, Outcomes, & Other Data

 Please note that application requirements (transcripts, recommendation letters, statements) must be submitted to the Graduate Center Office of Admissions (code 2113) - NOT to John Jay College.
-In their personal statement applicants must indicate both their research and clinical interests.

 All materials must be received by December 1st in order to be considered for admission.

 After being accepted to the program, transfer credit will be considered on an individual basis by examining, in detail, the course syllabi and other materials for each course for which a transfer of credits is being requested.
 Students who enter with only a BA/BS degree must complete the entire program of study.
 Students entering with an MA in psychology can transfer up to 12 credits.
 However, all of the Program's core courses must be taken as part of the Program and, as a result, students can only transfer in specified courses.
-Students who are interested in transfering such courses must meet with the DCT and provide a syllabus and a final transcript.
+Students who are interested in transferring such courses must meet with the DCT and provide a syllabus and a final transcript.
 The student must have received a grade of B or better in the external graduate course to make it eligible for transfer credit.
 In addition, a Program faculty member with expertise in the content area independently reviews the syllabus to determine whether the content was appropriate and taught at the doctoral level and then makes a recommendation to the DCT who makes the final decision regarding transfer credit.

 The Program is fairly new, with the first cohort of students beginning in Fall, 2004.
 59 students have graduated between 2010 and 2019 with a mean years to completion of the degree of 6.5.
 The range of time to completion for current graduates is 5 years to 7 years*.